 No borders are an option chosen by many banner designers throughout the year.
 Technically, there are borders on these banners; the borders are simply whatever color the rest of the banner backdrop is.
 In some cases, a lack of border makes the banner seem more open and expansive.
 Plus, they give designers more room to place pictures or words in the design.

-Solid color borders are exactly what they sound like: A solid color wraps around some or all of the edges of the banner.
+Solid color borders are exactly what they sound like: A solid color wraps around some or all of the edges of the custom banner.
 Use solid borders to involve a strong secondary color, such as red to complement a green, white to compliment a blue, or black to add structure to any color.

 Finally, image borders are available to banner designers.
 Picture micro images, often in faded or more subtle color schemes, printed across all sides of a banner.
 The options covered in the “images” section apply here.
 In general, simple images are best for image-based borders.
 Images with too much detail are hard to recognize and distinguish against the backdrop of Christmas banners.
 Some Christmas-friendly border images include strands of lights, series of snowflakes, and lines of holly.
 Dozens of tiny images in these types of borders can over crowd and over complicate banner designs, so they are best for simple, pared down banner designs as a way to spruce them up and add visual interest.